Elango-Kannan-00/Java-Programming/README.md

 Exception Handling ( Error2.java )
 -
-  - A simple program that explains how errors can be Detected and Hnadled using Try-Catch block and prompting Exceptions.
+  - A simple program that explains how errors can be Detected and Handled using Try-Catch block and prompting Exceptions.

 Type casting in Java ( TypeCasting.java )
 -